jiaoyu6/GraduationProject/README.md

 # GraduationProject
-the respsotory was build for the graduation project
+the reposistory was build for the graduation project